-Pass by the offices of the Museum's Identification and Advisory Service (IAS) this month and you're quite likely to spot someone clutching a jar containing a bee-fly.
+Pass by the offices of the Museum's Identification and Advisory Service (IAS) in April and you're quite likely to spot someone clutching a jar containing a bee-fly.

 Even though the large bee-fly, Bombylius major, is fairly common in gardens and woodland in southern Britain, particularly during the spring, people are intrigued when they see what looks like a hairy bee with a high-pitch hum and frequently ask the Museum to identify them.